Plebs eburnus

 The spider species Plebs eburnus is commonly referred to as the eastern grass orb-weaver or the eastern bush orb-weaver, and sometimes more simply as the bush orb-weaver.
 It is an orb-weaver spider from the family Araneidae endemic to Australia.
 It is a very common spider with distinctive white markings (although these marking can be quite variable), which give it the species name eburnus pertaining to ivory.
-It is found in scrub and tall grasses where the female constructs a vertical web usually no more than 2 metres from the ground, and stays there day and night.
+It is found in scrub and tall grasses where the female constructs a vertical web usually no more than 2 m from the ground, and stays there day and night.
 The web of some of these spiders has been seen to be decorated with nearly vertical stabilimentum (like a clockface at 5 minutes to 5 or its mirror image).
-The stabilimentum of the related P.cyphoxis is usually observed vertical (like a clockface at 6 o'clock).
+The stabilimentum of the related P. cyphoxis is usually observed vertical (like a clockface at 6 o'clock).